TheNeutralMind/TheNeutralMind.github.io/_pages/06_news.md

 - Joint workshop on Git and Github with the Helfrich lab.
 - **Mara** and **Charlotte** are accepted as members of the IMPRS-MMFD.
 Congratulations!
 - Vera Voigtländer, PhD student in Dr. Steffen Hage’s lab presents her recent work in our weekly lab meeting.
-- First Joint science event with Helfrich lab and Breska lab with talks, discussions and after-work drinks.
+- First joint science event with Helfrich lab and Breska lab with talks, discussions and after-work drinks.

 ### October

 - **Andrey Zyranov** joins the lab as a Master’s student of the IMPRS-MMFD 5-year track.
 Welcome!
 - **Lea-Marie Tewald** joins the lab as a M.D. student.
 Welcome!
 - **Mara** and **Charlotte** are accepted as members of the Graduate Training Centre of Neuroscience (GTC) Tübingen.
 Congrats!
-- First lab hike in Bad Urach.
+- First lab hike in Bad Urach ([more](/posts/lab-hike/)).
 - Joint lab meeting with Helfrich lab and Breska lab, guest speaker: Dr. Giovanni Di Liberto.

 ### September